chenyaoli19/meanshop/README.md

 # THE MEAN SHOP

-THE MEAN SHOP is a small demonstration project I built which is based on the young and new MEAN stack framework [mean.io](http://mean.io/#!/)
+THE MEAN SHOP is a small demonstration project I built which is based on the young and new MEAN stack framework [mean.io](http://mean.io/#!/).
+It utilizes RESTful calls to interact with backend database which is powered by mongodb.

+MEAN is a boilerplate that provides a nice starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
+It is designed to give you a quick and organized way to start developing MEAN based web apps with useful modules like Mongoose and Passport pre-bundled and configured.

+## Demo
+The demo can be accessed here at [mean shop](http://quiet-taiga-8190.herokuapp.com/).

 ## Prerequisites
 * Node.js - Download and Install [Node.js](http://www.nodejs.org/download/).
 You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm